danielsantander/cyberdev/docs/EYNTKAM.md

 # update password for 'ubuntu' user
 passwd ubuntu

-# update sshd_config file to allow password authenticatio
+# update sshd_config file to allow password authentication
 sudo vi /etc/ssh/sshd_config
 # Find the line with the PasswordAuthentication parameter and change its value from no to yes
 # If you want to set up root login, find the PermitRootLogin parameter and change its value from prohibit-password to yes